What You Will Learn

 Every cut you take with your chisel is going to dull it even further.
 Carrying this on for too long is going to severely break down the cutting edge and will take longer to sharpen next time.
 It may even need to be reground which as you probably know by now, takes a long time!

-By staying on top of the blade and sharpening regularly, it will prevent it breaking down excessively and make sharpening as easy as possible.
+By staying on top of the blade maintenance and sharpening regularly, it will prevent it breaking down excessively and keep sharpening sessions short.
 I even go as far as placing a leather strop next to me when chiselling so that I can dress it up after taking a few cuts.
 While this cant be maintained forever, it does mean that I can get a much longer life out of my chisels and cut down sharpening time to a minimum.

 This technique is often employed by carvers who want to ensure their weird and wonderful shaped chisels do not break down excessively.
 You really don't want to be regrinding those shapes often!